3docSec/3docsec.github.io/blog/23-10-26-testing-for-audits.md

 My methodology is to focus on one functionality at the time; for it I would:
 - figure out all the entry points that deal with it
-- figure out and implement the most basic set up that would make it function
+- figure out and implement the most basic setup that would make it function
 - call the functions that relate to it; the aim is to have a working "happy path"

 The most important part in this process are failures.
 Failures are extremely valuable, because after a failure I start to debug, typically looking for answers to the following questions: